dogoncouch/dogoncouch-misc/README.md

 optional arguments:
-  -h, --help  show this help message and exit --version   show program's version number and exit
+  -h, --help  show this help message and exit --version   show program's version number and exit -f          bind to sockets that are already in use
 ```

 #### revcli.py